taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 16: Error Handling

 So far, you are making a request to the Hacker News API and display the retrieved stories in your React components.
 But what happens when an error occurs?
 You can try it yourself by toggling your browser to offline in your developer console.
-Nothign will show up when you search for stories.
+Nothing will show up when you search for stories.
 In order to give your end-user a great user experience, you could add error handling to your application.
 Let's do it by introducing an action that could allocate an error state in the Redux store.

 {title="src/constants/actionTypes.js",lang="javascript"}
 ~~~~~~~~